NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

-Here’s an example of a file used to “enhance” a DOE-2 FMT file:
+Here’s an example of a file used to "enhance" a DOE-2 FMT file:

     &location
     City='Kelburn'